 ppb - parts per billion

-Protecting children
+Protecting children and elderly

 Oregon’s guidance value of 8ppb for microcystin was derived using 20 kg as the default child body weight.